 We estimated RTT from the unidirectional packet trace including only data segments with TCP Vegas.
 In this case, in contrast with the above cases, the trace is collected in the configuration using WLAN.
-We picked up a part in the trace from 37.988347 sec. to 59.699611 sec. for the RTT estimation.
-By applying the Lomb periodogram to this time sequence, we obtained estimated RTT as shown in Figure 8, with actual RTT values.
+We picked up a part in the trace from 37.988347 sec to 59.699611 sec for the RTT estimation.